Budibase/website/content/blog/updates/2023/september/index.md

 ## Support for date-only field types

-Previously we only supported DATETIME type fields, require users to set a default time for their value.
+Previously we only supported DATETIME type fields, requiring users to set a default time for their value.
 Now we support DATE type values as well.